 How To Direct Traffic To Your Blog Through Facebook, Without Needing a Marketing Budget

 So how do you do it?
 How do you effectively direct traffic to your blog through Facebook, with no requirement for an ads spend or any kind of marketing budget?
-Well my friends, I’ll quickly run a few quick tips in this post now, but I’m also working on a mini summary & a complete comprehensive EGuide, training you on exactly that.
+Well my friends, I’ll quickly run a few quick tips in this post now, but I’d also like you to click on through to here for more personal recommendations for your blog.

 Ultimately however, it comes down to three key elements: Facebook Pages, your Facebook Profile and Facebook Groups.
 These all work hand in hand so you can use the one to promote and grow the other.
 But each are also all powerful elements in themselves.
 In the guide I mentioned above, we’re going to run through each aspect in far more detail, but in a nutshell, you want to have:

 1 – A Facebook Page

 On here you should post a mix of shareable and promotional content.
 My Facebook page has grown from 0 to 3700 followers in just 3 months, with my highest ‘shareable’ post reaching more than 88,000 people… on ONE post alone!
 But it’s gems like these that skyrocket your page.

 If you want your pages to pay back, you need to focus on adding value.
 Don’t excessively PUSH people through to your site – get people invested in your vision and messages and they will then click through to it because they want to.
 This also then makes them become far more loyal readers and pays back the highest in the long run.

 This is a great Facebook marketing strategy for directing high volumes of traffic, without needing to spend a penny on ads.
 You can make your own group, but initially, when you’re new – I would personally recommend utilising the ones that are already out there.
 You don’t want to have the double effort of growing a Facebook page AND a Facebook group.